CRI-MotionLab/movuino-firmware/README.md

 # Movuino firmware

-Firmware for the Movuino WiFi board.
+Firmware for the Movuino WiFi board. <b> Works only with ESP core V2.3.0 </b>

 ## Requirements